 enduring challenges, and many of the country's poorest families struggle to

 Many children simply cannot attend school because they must work

 to support their families.
 This results in a perpetuating cycle of poverty that

-is difficult to break, because without literacy and other skills, children
+is difficult to break, because without early childhood education, children

 stand little chance of emerging from poverty later in life.

 challenge is to expand access to healthy water sources.
 According to UNICEF,

 only 64 percent of the Cambodian population had access to clean drinking water